stonefl/stonefl.github.io/_drafts/2017-08-27-install-apache-spark-in-standalone-mode-on-windows.md

 otherwise, you can download Java 8 JDK from the Oracle [download page](http://www.oracle.com/technetwork/java/javase/downloads/index.html) and keep track of where you installed the JDK (e.g. `C:\Program Files\Java\jdk1.8.0_161`).
 You will need it later.

 ### Set JAVA_HOME Enrironment Variable
-Set environmental variables:
+Set user environmental variables:
-i.
-User variable:
- Variable: JAVA_HOME
+- Varaiable: JAVA_HOME
- Value: C:\Program Files\Java\jdk1.8.0_91
-ii.
-System variable:
- Variable: PATH
- Value: C:\Program Files\Java\jdk1.8.0_91\bin
+- Value: C:\Program Files\Java\jdk1.8.0_161  (or your installation path)

 ## Install Scala